playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

   3. Reflect the changes made in VDOM on the actual browser DOM
   4. The browser then takes the updates made to the DOM and shows them to the user

-Let's pause on these three steps of the last bullet point here.
+Let's pause on these four steps of the last bullet point here.
 This process of deciding which elements framework needs to update is called "reconciliation".
 This reconciliation step has three parts to it and are named respectively:

 1. Diffing
 2. Pre-committing